Image Generation

 Image Sizes

-landscape = RubyLLM.paint(
+image_landscape = RubyLLM.paint(

-"a panoramic mountain landscape",
+"a panoramic mountain landscape at dawn",

 size: "1792x1024"